CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

             Other things I’d look at have already been mentioned.
           author: Azlan
       - description: >-
           There seems to be no answer to what CSS code quality implies.
-All of these answers might be correct, and none of these answers might be suitable.
-That needs to change.
+Everyone’s answer is different and it depends on various apsects.
   - title: >-
       The Very First Audit Report
     list: